sriniD-dev/Namaste_ReactJS/Chapter-2_Igniting our App/Theory/Notes.md

 it popup the error for main -->Did you mean <filename.html> Add an taget in package.json to neglect script file.Then it creates a bundle file with index.html in "dist/" folder remove the "main" from package.json

+why browserlist?
+Browserlist- defines for what major versions the frontend app has to be supported.
+The default value is ">0.3% ,last 2 versions , not dead" ">0.3" --> 91.1% coverage globally
+last 2 versions --> supports all major released/stable versions of  browsers not dead-->eliminates the dead versions of browsers